jpmckinney/pupa-ruby/README.md

 1. If you extract many types of data from the same source, you may want to split the extraction into separate tasks according to the type of data being extracted.
 See [bill.rb](http://opennorth.github.io/pupa-ruby/docs/bill.html) for an example.

 1. You may want more control over the method used to perform an extraction task.
-For example, a legislature may publish all legislators before 1997 in one format and all legislators after 1997 in another format.
-In this case, you may want to select the method used to extract legislators according to the date.
+For example, a legislature may publish legislators before 1997 in one format and legislators after 1997 in another format.
+In this case, you may want to select the method used to extract legislators according to the year.
 See [legislator.rb](http://opennorth.github.io/pupa-ruby/docs/legislator.html).

 ## Bugs?
 Questions?